 If you’re a slow painter, deliberate and cautious (perhaps used to spending hours on a single drawing) then I’d recommend oils.
 You’ll need to prop the windows open and wear your paint clothes, but at least you won’t have to rush.

-On the other hand, if you’re concerned about toxicity of the paint, whether around children or pets (or yourself), acrylics might be the choice for you.
-Invest in all the extras that you’ll need, however, like retarders, pastes, and gels which will give you the biggest range of texture and drying time available.
+If you’re concerned about toxicity of the paint, whether around children or pets (or yourself), acrylics might be the choice for you.
+An acrylic paint starter set will cost less than $15 for 12 colors, but you may end up needing to invest in some extras as well, like retarders, pastes, and gels, for the biggest possible range of texture and drying time available.

-If you can, find an artist willing to let you dabble a bit with their paint before you make your decision, and then purchase the best paints you can afford.
+If you can find an artist willing to let you dabble a bit with their paint before you make your decision, that will help a lot.
+Then just purchase the best paints you can afford.